amigrave/toothbrush/README.md

 me to bend all that mess carried from computers to computers since 20 years toward something a bit more impersonated.

+**Fun fact:** Since 2024, a subset of those dotfiles is available by default on all [Odoo.sh](https://www.odoo.sh) containers with a custom [Odoo](https://www.odoo.com) theme for midnight commander.
+Not bad for a personal tootbrush :)

 Self contained
 --------------